ayhan-cagan/ayhan-cagan/README.md

 <h1 align="center">Hi 👋, I'm AYHAN</h1>
 <h3 align="center">Data Science | Machine Learning | Deep Learning | NLP | NLTK | Tensorflow | Keras | Python | SQL | Numpy | Pandas | Matplotlib | Seaborn | AWS | Git</h3>

+As a dedicated Data Scientist, 9 months of hands-on remote work experience at Techno Study by Mersys LLC, including internships and certified training. where I honed my skills in Python, SQL, Tableau, and various machine learning algorithms.
+Collaborating within a dynamic team, we undertook projects, including generating synthetic data for schools and resolving Python challenges.
+My prociency in utilizing tools like Jira and GitHub facilitated seamless project sharing with my team members.
+With a passion for problem-solving and an eagerness to stay at the forefront of the data science eld, I am driven to make meaningful contributions in future ventures

 - 🌱 I’m currently learning **Machine Learning,Deep Learning,Data Analysis,Data Science**